kubawajs/kubawajs.github.io/src/content/blog/2023/01/minimal-api-in-net-7-tips-tricks/index.md

 publishDate: 2023-01-16 00:00:00
 description: Minimal API is the new, simplified approach for building APIs in .NET, which is faster and requires minimal code and configuration.
 Below you can find a set of tips & tricks you may find useful while starting your journey with Minimal API or transforming your existing API from a controller approach into minimal.
 img: '/assets/images/2023/01/minimal-api-in-net-7-tips-tricks/images/image.png'
+img_alt: Picture of the browser with hello world text displayed.
 tags:
   - "net"
   - "net7"